xewar/to-do-list/README.md

 **Potential future updates:**

+- Delete + archive projects
-- Ability to change theme color
+- Another color theme
-- Add ability to set repeating tasks (daily, etc.)
+- Set repeating tasks (daily, etc.)
 - Sort by priority and date
-- Add a notes page with stickies you can edit
+- A notes page with stickies you can edit
-- Ability to search
+- Search for tasks
 - Login and ability to connect to friends